 Contact Junette: firstname.lastname@example.org

-If you want to start a conversation with Junette, talk to her about neuroscience, her uni major, or marine conservation.
-Her two main fields of interest may seem completely unrelated to each other, but she hopes to find out more about how they may be connected in unexpected ways.
+Talk to Junette about: the brain, the human mind, language, environmental conservation, or anything about the ocean.
 Inspired by some prior experience in conservation fieldwork, Junette chose to do her DukeEngage independent project exploring marine conservation in Fiji.
 This time, approaching the topic from a community, rather than ecological, perspective.
-She spent her time living on an island that takes only 15 minutes to walk around the coastline, working with local communities to improve waste management, recycling, and alternative sources of income to fishing.
-In her free time, Junette likes going to the beach (or anywhere near the ocean!), travelling, hiking and reading.
+She spent her time living on an island where 15 minutes is all it takes to walk around the coastline, working with local communities to improve waste management, recycling, and alternative sources of income to fishing.
+In her free time, Junette likes being near/in/on the sea, travelling, hiking and reading.
+She is currently studying abroad in Denmark, but would be happy to answer questions via email.

 Following her summer working with Global Vision International in Kauai, Junette developed the following list of resources for students who are interested a similar independent project.